 After the Asian Financial Crisis, Thailand reformed its Bankruptcy Law to follow the model of the US Bankruptcy Law of 1998.
 The new Bankruptcy Act provided restructuring proceedings which require judges with special expertise.
 Hence, the Establishment of the Bankruptcy Court and the establishment of the Procedure for Bankruptcy Cases Act which took effect in 1999.
 Today the Central Bankruptcy Court has jurisdiction over all bankruptcy cases, civil cases related to bankruptcy cases as well as criminal cases related to bankruptcy cases.
 Even though the law provides that Regional Bankruptcy Courts may be established, until today, there is only the Central Bankruptcy Court which has jurisdiction over cases related to bankruptcy.
 Therefore, civil courts in other provinces may transfer a case to the Central Bankruptcy Court if the case is related to bankruptcy.

-Bankruptcy Procedures take place in the bankruptcy Court of First Instance and in the Appeal Instance.
-The Court of First Instance is the Central Bankruptcy Court while the appeal body is the Supreme Court.
-An appeal against a judgement or order of the Central Bankruptcy Court can be submitted to the Central Bankruptcy Court within one month after pronouncement whereupon the appeal will be transferred to the Supreme Court.
+Bankruptcy Procedures in Thailand can ONLY be started by a creditor against a debtor who is regarded insolvent and owes more than 2 million Baht in the case of a company or more than 1 million Baht in the case of an individual.
+Bankruptcy Procedures take place in the Central Bankruptcy Court, Court of First Instance.
+Appeals go to the Supreme Court.
+An appeal against a judgment or order of the Central Bankruptcy Court can be submitted to the Central Bankruptcy Court within one month after pronouncement.
 The Central Bankruptcy Court shall proceed and pronounce a decision in an expeditious manner.
 If a party is in default of appearing in court, special rules apply to the disadvantage of the absent party.

 Bankruptcy is defined as an involuntary state which allows for the distribution of the assets of a debtor among his creditors according to statutory procedure.
 A creditor can start bankruptcy proceedings against a debtor who is regarded insolvent and owes more than 2 million Baht in the case of a company or more than 1 million Baht in the case of an individual.
 The law contains a list of cases when a debtor is regarded insolvent, for example if the debtor commits certain acts to avoid paying his debts or if he informs any of his creditors that he cannot pay his debts.